z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 * A constant must not exceed 2G-1.
 * A literal or label must be 4 bytes and must not exceed 2G-1.

-> [!INFO]
-> **LENGTH/FLENGTH notes**:
+**LENGTH/FLENGTH notes**:
-> * If SET is specified, LENGTH/FLENGTH are ignored and LENGERR cannot occur.
+* If SET is specified, LENGTH/FLENGTH are ignored and LENGERR cannot occur.
-> * If INTO is specified and LENGTH/FLENGTH are not, then the implied length of INTO is used.
+* If INTO is specified and LENGTH/FLENGTH are not, then the implied length of INTO is used.
->   This may raise the LENGERR condition if the data length is larger.
+  * This may raise the LENGERR condition if the data length is larger.
-> * If LENGTH/FLENGTH is numeric then it specifies the maximum data length that can be received.
+* If LENGTH/FLENGTH is numeric then it specifies the maximum data length that can be received.
->   LENGERR can be raised if the data length is larger.
+  * LENGERR can be raised if the data length is larger.
-> * If LENGTH/FLENGTH is a label then it specifies the maximum data length that can be received.
+* If LENGTH/FLENGTH is a label then it specifies the maximum data length that can be received.
->   LENGERR can be raised if the data length is larger.
+  * LENGERR can be raised if the data length is larger.
 The true data length is returned in label.

 ##### KEYLENGTH